Stanford Key Findings about Benefits from EE/OL |

 |

 At early ages, girls and children of color are highly interested in STEM learning, though they are less well represented in the STEM field as they age.
-STEM projects that focus on real-world social and environmental justice outcomes engage and retain girls and children of color in STEM learning.
-Source:
+STEM projects that focus on real-world environmental and social justice outcomes engage and retain girls and children of color in STEM learning.

 Ebony McGee, "The Equity Ethic: Black and Latinx Students Re-engineer their Careers toward Justice," 2018. |